brunorafe/NCI_DMML2_Project/README.md

 ![](/Figures/result_accuracy_loss.png)

 Observing the ROC AUC values, the Up-sampled model has the best result with 0.882.
-However, testing on the "test for all" dataset it is the **"Down-sampled 05/95%"** model the one with the best results again, obtaining a ROC AUC value of 0.841, while models from Experiments 1 and 3 got 0.741 and 0.767 respectively.
+However, testing on the "test for all" dataset it is the **"Down-sampled 05/95%"** model the one with the best results again, obtaining a ROC AUC value of 0.841, while models from Experiments 1 and 3 got 0.741 and 0.767, respectively.
 The figures below show the ROC curves for the three models, tested both in their single test dataset and in the test dataset with the original balance of classes.

 ![](/Figures/roc_curve_all_test.png)

 ![](/Figures/roc_curve_single_test.png)

 The results of accuracy and loss metrics, as well as the ROC curve can give the false perception that the **"Down-sampled 05/95%"** model were accurate and the one with best results.
-However, the goal of the study was to create a model, which would be able to identify products in backorder situations (in our case, the positive classes).
+However, the goal of the study was to create a model, which would be able to identify products in backorder situation (in our case, the positive classes).
 The Confusion Matrix helps us to see exactly which classes were predicted correctly.
 By looking at the Confusion Matrix results below, it is possible to see that the experiment using the up-sampling technique (**Up-Sampled Model**) was the best choice while trying to predict products in backorder situation:

 ![](/Figures/confusion_matrix_all.png)